 If it is even slightly higher than the ground, many predators will leave it alone.

 This one came up several times during our list, and with good reason!

-A dog, cat, or other pet that knows (or can be trained) not to eat your chickens can be a great help in the battle to protect your coop.
-The main problem is making sure they actually do their job and don’t just wander off, leaving the coop unattended.
+A domestic cat, or dog, or other pet that knows (or can be trained) not to eat your chickens can be a great help in the battle to protect your flock.
+The main problem is making sure they actually do their job and don’t just wander off, leaving the flock unattended.

-Still, having a pet protector around can help minimize the damage, even if they’re only on duty part of the time!
+Still, having guardian dogs and other pet protectors around can help minimize the damage, even if they’re only on duty part of the time!

-If the floor is just dirt and can be burrowed under, you’ll also want to consider putting mesh around the exterior floor of the coop — something called a predator apron — to keep animals from burrowing in under the fence.
+If the floor is just dirt and, predators can burrow under and reach your floc.
+To prevent this, you can put a mesh around the exterior base — something called a predator apron — to keep animals from burrowing in under the fence.